-- Discussion of the draft document with the TAC. - TAC recommendation and release the draft GIAMPO for public review and comment. - Newspaper and MPO webpage, advertisements announcing public comment period. - Email notification of public comment period to stakeholders. - Draft updates will be made available for review at Grand Island City Hall, Grand Island Public Library. - Open houses/public meetings as needed. - Summarize public comments, including how the comments were addressed, and include in the final draft.
+- Discussion with the TAC prior to public comment period the draft document with the TAC. - TAC recommendation and release the draft GIAMPO for public review and comment. - Newspaper and MPO webpage, advertisements announcing public comment period. - Email notification of public comment period to stakeholders. - Draft updates will be made available for review at Grand Island City Hall and, Grand Island Public Library. - Open houses/public meetings as needed. - Summarize public comments, including how the comments were addressed, and include in the final draft.